From the Valley to the High Places: A Journey and a Book

 She went on to write many more books on spiritual topics as well as her experiences in Israel.
 Towards the latter part of her life, she ventured into Universalism, New Age and Reincarnation as a part of her spiritual beliefs.
 This began to separate her from mainstream Evangelical beliefs leading to the unpopularity of her later writings in Christian publishing circles.
 Whatever direction the end of her life took, her Hinds' Feet on High Places has encouraged many on their spiritual journeys with Christ.

-She is an avid reader of all kinds of books but enjoys historical fiction the most.
-She is pursuing her writing dream by working on her first Regency novel.
-She has written classroom curriculum, devotionals, articles for The Christian Journal newspaper and her blog, Hopeful Perspectives.
+Mary is an avid reader of all kinds of books, but enjoys historical fiction the most.
+She is pursuing her writing dream by working on her first novel.
+She has written classroom curriculum, devotionals, and articles for The Christian Journal newspaper.